 Before returning to The Scottish Prisoner, I decided that more of the above was in order.
-Making Your Mark in Music: Stage Performance Secrets has some good reviews on Amazon, so let’s begin.
+Making Your Mark in Music: Stage Performance Secrets (2011) has some good reviews on Amazon, so let’s begin.
 I finished it on April 10, and then returned to The Scottish Prisoner.
 It was certainly an interesting read in parts, but it was more geared towards professional musicians rather than us amateur folk.
 I finished The Scottish Prisoner just a few minutes before midnight on April 17 in an Itewon cafe.
-Apart from a graphic novel, which I’m not really tempted to read, I have read all things Outlander published to date.
-The next book is reportedly due out sometime this year.
+Apart from a graphic novel, which I’m not really tempted to read, I have now read all things Outlander published to date.
+The next book, Go Tell the Bees I Have Gone, is reportedly due out sometime this year.

 I then read The Fourth Man (2019), a new Jack Reach short story which is mostly set in Sydney.
 It was short enough to start on the way to work and finish it soon after arriving.

 Next, to coincide with the premier last week of the final season of A Game of Thrones, I again delved into George R. R. Martin’s past and began Dying of the Light (1977), his first novel.
 I enjoyed after a few chapters, and I skimmed the prologue and first chapter again to take in all the details.
 He certainly created an interesting environemnt for his story.